Ian-Kiprotich/Ian-Kiprotich/README.md

-- 👋 Hi, I’m Ian-Kiprotich
+- 👋 Hi, I’m Ian-Kiprotich.
 - 👀 I’m interested in Programming, AI/ML and Data Science
 - 🌱 I’m currently during my undergraduate in Bachelor of Science in Information Technology
 - 💞️ I’m looking to collaborate with startups and even the Big Tech Companies like Microsoft, Google , IBM among others.